 3. On February 1, 2001, the California legislature passed, and Governor Gray Davis signed, a law giving the California Department of Water Resources the authority to buy power on behalf of the state’s investor-owned utilities for delivery to California customers.
 This bill is referred to as AB X1 ("AB X1").

-4. AB X1 also permits the California Public Utilities Commission ("CPUC") to determine a period of time after which the right of "retail end use customers" to acquire service from providers other than Department of Water and Power shall be suspended until the Department of Water and Power no longer supplies power under AB X1.
+4. AB X1 also permits—but does not require-- the California Public Utilities Commission ("CPUC") to determine a period of time after which the right of "retail end use customers" to acquire service from providers other than Department of Water and Power shall be suspended until the Department of Water and Power no longer supplies power under AB X1.
 This language appears to prohibit, after some undetermined date in the future as established by the California Public Utilities Commission (the “Commission”), any new agreements under which customers would receive "direct access," which is the delivery of electricity from anyone other than the state’s investor-owned utilities (primarily Pacific Gas and Electric ("PG&E"), Southern California Edison ("So Cal Edison"), and San Diego Gas & Electric (SDG&E)).
 A true and correct copy of the legislation is attached to this Declaration as Exhibit A.

 5. To date, the Commission has not set a time after which new direct access relationships are prohibited.
 On February 20, Administrative Law Judge DeUlloa of the Commission issued a draft decision (which serves to recommend action to the Commission) with language recommending the commencement of the process to implement the direct access prohibition.
 A true and correct copy of the draft decision of Administrative Law Judge DeUlloa with the proposed prohibition language is attached to this Declaration as Exhibit B.